 Migration Governance and Health in Austria and Uganda

-With this project, adult education courses on Health and Migration at Makerere University, Kampala, Uganda, will be developed and implemented.
+With this project, adult education courses on Health and Migration at Makerere University, Kampala, Uganda, are developed and implemented.

-The courses will focus on the nexus of health and migration in an interdisciplinary approach and in relation to good migration governance.
+The courses focuses on the nexus of health and migration in an interdisciplinary approach and in relation to good migration governance.

-The courses will be designed in close cooperation with stakeholders at international, national and sub-national level.
-They will contribute to better working and living conditions and migration sensitive health care provision in Uganda.
+The courses are designed in close cooperation with stakeholders at international, national and sub-national level.
+They contribute to better working and living conditions and migration sensitive health care provision in Uganda.
 They improve awareness and knowledge about legal migration to Europe/Austria as well as shed light on the dangers and pitfalls of irregular migration.
-Participants will receive a certificate from Makerere University, Uganda, and the Center for Health and Migration, Austria, and the International Organization for Migration – UN Agency.
+Participants receive a certificate from Makerere University, Uganda, and the Center for Health and Migration, Austria, and the International Organization for Migration – UN Agency.

 The project is funded by the Austrian Federal Ministry of the Interior.
-It was developed and will be implemented in partnership with Makerere University, Kampala, Uganda, and the Center for Health and Migration, Vienna, Austria, and the International Organization for Migration – UN Agency.
+It was developed and is implemented in partnership with Makerere University, Kampala, Uganda, and the Center for Health and Migration, Vienna, Austria, and the International Organization for Migration – UN Agency.
 The project started in June 2020 and ends in May 2022.